Regularity of CR-mappings into Levi-degenerate hypersurfaces: Proof of Theorem 2

-at $(z, s) \in U \times V.$ By (\ref{eqnnondege}) the matrix $\Phi_{W}$ is invertible at the central point $0$, by the holomorphic version of the implicit function theorem(In the smooth categary, we apply the ``almost holomorphic" version of the implicit function theorem, cf. \cite{L1}), we get a holmorphic map $\Psi=(\Psi_1, ..., \Psi_{n+1})$ such that for $(z, s)$ near the origin,
+at $(z, s) \in U_0 \times V.$ By (\ref{eqnnondege}) the matrix $\Phi_{W}$ is invertible at the central point $0$, by the holomorphic version of the implicit function theorem.
+(In the smooth category, we apply the ``almost holomorphic" version of the implicit function theorem, cf. \cite{L1}).
+We get a holomorphic map $\Psi=(\Psi_1, ..., \Psi_{n+1})$ such that for $(z, s)$ near the origin,

 We now set for each $1 \leq j \leq n+1$,